pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ^ Most robust
 How much do we need to “Drupalize” all the data?
 I may need taxonomies for other parts of the site to build views or determine “related” content.

 ---

+# Second, _decide_ on an execution **strategy**
+## Syncing Strategies - Solution

+[.text-strong: #ff0000]
+1. Use live external endpoints
+1. Save raw data, process on the fly
+1. **Bring all data into Drupal Entities, _nodes and taxonomies etc._**

+# todo - video building a field...

+^ Unfortunately I don't rememebr the exact why's on these decisions.

+^ We had a lot of timing issues to work with checking for updates.
+So queueing up needed to be custom and partially just continued.

+^ I had used search_api in the past, but ...I was a configurer but didn't understand the nuts and bolts.

+---

+# Second, _decide_ on an execution **strategy**
+## Syncing Strategies - Solution

+### We wanted to “Drupalize” all the data
+  1. Needed related data, data was not in a silo
+  1. Content was going to be enhanced (added fields and content and display options) in the CMS
+  1. Search API indexing [^*]

+[^*]: honestly not needed, but I didn’t fully understand that at the time

+---

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+* Migrate Module

+^ Migrate module
+History of migrate: D->D

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+* Migrate Module
+* Feeds Module

+^ Feeds __module__
+History of feeds: Ingesting RSS, XML feeds

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+* Migrate Module
+* Feeds Module
+* Custom Code

+^
+Custom Code
+* Extra effort
+* Technical debt

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+* Migrate Module
+* Feeds Module
+* Custom Code
+* External to CMS

+^ Not sure what conditions I would suggest this.
+You really have to know what you're doing
+Let Drupal, **Drupal**
+(especially writing directly to the DB, or at least to drupal’s tables)

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+* Migrate Module
+* Feeds Module
+* **Custom Code**
+* External to CMS

+---

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+### Timing and queueing the updates required a custom code solution

+1. Grab Data
+1. Add item to a Queue Worker(s)
+1. Process Item in the queue at a later time

+---

+# Third, _decide_ on the right **tools**
+## What tools exist?

+### Custom Code

+Actual ingestion of data could have been Feeds or Migration, but would have required some custom tampering, or migration processes[^*]

+[^*]: I always go back and forth, b/c I want to do it the “Drupal way” but reality is you will still need custom code.

+---

+---

+# Things we learned

+* Dealing with Image files
+  * Text is fast, images (files) are not
+  * How to detect new images

+* Reliability of your external data sources
+* Custom Code
+  * Error catching and handeling
+  * Proper reporting for what fails
+* Dates
+* Pre-caching

+^
+What worked and what did not.
+(5 mins)
+Dealing with images - should spend a lot more time thinking about this.
+Slow external API.
+B/c of custom code, we needed to add in more error checking and handling after the fact.
+We weren’t handling failure well or able to debug why failures were happening.
+Date strings to date objects.
+During maintenance, second queue to pre-cache teaser views of artwork content

+---

+# Future Thougths and Strategies

+* “Synced data Entities” connected to “Enhanced Data” nodes
+* Bringing in majority of data to custom database tables
+* Re: Search API, writing custom index plugins is really easy (Once you figure it out)

+^
+Future Strategies  (5 mins)
+“Synced data Entities” connected to “Enhanced Data” nodes.
+Current project, bringing in majority of data to custom DB tables Speeds up syncing (less entities for complicated data) Speeds up development time
+If I need to “Drupalize” specific data, I can in the future.
+Code is a bit more in-line with “Drupal code”
+I could be wrong about this, but I'd like to think it's true.
+Re Search API, writing custom index plugins is really easy (Once you figure it out)

+---

+# Thank you!

+### Questions?
+### Comments?
+### Discussion?

+^
+QA (rest)

+---